cubefs/inodedb/README.md

-# inoder
+# InodeDB

-the next-gen metadata system of CubeFS
+the next-gen metadata service for unstructured data